McMerrison/Translator_IBM/README.md

 Example commands:

-java Translation en-ko (English to Korean)
+java Translation en-ko

-java Translation ar-en (Arabic to English)
+java Translation ar-en

-java Translation it-en (Italian)
+java Translation en-es

 4. After execution, press Enter to begin recording a phrase.
 Press Enter again to stop recording, and translation will begin.
 Speech will be synthesized and played back after a few moments.